dubzzz/fast-check/website/blog/2023-05-30-whats-new-in-fast-check-3-10-0/index.md

 Please note that while JavaScript regular expressions allow for the definition of complex constraints on strings, our current implementation in fast-check has some limitations in handling certain regex features.
 Specifically, the following constructs are not supported: `\b`, `\B`, `(?=`, `(?!`, `(?<=`, `(?<!`…
 :::

+More details on this arbitrary at [Arbitraries / Combiners / String](/docs/core-blocks/arbitraries/combiners/string/#stringmatching).

 ## Changelog since 3.9.0

 The version 3.10.0 is based on version 3.9.0.